 Counter Premise & Intermediate Conclusion

-Similar to the premise, we might have facts pertaining to the conclusion that unlike the premise don’t aid in the conclusion but on the other hand present facts which might be in the opposite view.
+Similar to the premise, we might have facts about the conclusion that, unlike the premise, don’t aid in the conclusion but, on the other hand, present facts which might be in the opposite view.
 A statement can contain both the premise and the counter premise as well.

-The counter premise can start with words such as although, however, but etc.
+The counter premise can start with words like although, but, etc.

 Besides the main conclusion, the paragraph can also contain intermediate conclusions.
 A statement can have only a single main conclusion.
 Thereby, any conclusion other than the main conclusion comes under intermediate conclusions.